andrewliao99/EnrichSci_analysis/README.md

 This repository contains analysis notebooks and monocle CellDataSet objects from EnrichSci profiling of young and aged mouse brain oligodendroytes.

 ## Usage
 Notebooks contain key downstream analyses used in the EnrichSci paper.
-Key Monocle CellDataSet objects are provided on Zenodo at DOI .
+Key Monocle CellDataSet objects are provided on Zenodo at 10.5281/zenodo.15393823.

 OL_DE_analysis.ipynb performs DE analysis to identify and plot DE genes and exons for oligodendrocyte subtypes MOL2 and MOL5/6. cds_olg_gene_exon.rds, which contains both gene and exon counts, is used in this notebook.